 If you worry about visiting the dentist, you’re not alone.
-Some studies show that up to 60% of people have anxiety about going to the dentist, and about 5-10% of people have “dental phobia,” an actual disorder characterized by intense fear and avoidance of the dentist.
-Certainly for many of us, visiting the dentist can cause some anxiety.
+Some studies show that up to 60% of people have anxiety about going to the dentist.
+About 5-10% of people have “dental phobia,” an actual disorder characterized by intense fear and dentist avoidance.
+Certainly, for many of us, visiting the dentist can cause some anxiety.
 That’s why we offer sedation dentistry.

 - Inhaled sedation.
 Commonly known as “laughing” gas, you breathe nitrous oxide combined with oxygen through a mask over your nose.
 The gas helps you relax and wears off quickly after your procedure.

 - IV sedation is a drug given through a vein.

 - Oral sedation is usually taken as a pill.
 The dosage may vary, but it’s usually taken a little bit before the procedure.
 It will make you drowsy and moderately sedated.

 - Finally, general anesthesia, which makes you unconscious, can be used for dental surgery or other more serious treatments.

 You may want to consider visiting us for sedation dentistry if you experience any of the following:

 - have sensitive teeth

 - have a significant amount of dental work to be completed

 Often, children benefit from inhaled sedation, especially if they have their own fears about going to the dentist.